 Due to us not being able to fill the walk in short notice.

-The initial consultation is free of charge, we like to come out so that we can meet you and your pet and so you can also meet us.
+Our initial consultation is free of charge, we like to come out so that we can meet you and your dog and so you can also meet us.

 Whilst we are with you we will run through the required paperwork, collect keys for your home and book in your required dates and times into our diaries.